Why Smart Kids May Hide Their Exceptional Skills at School

 Fortunately for iPhone fans everywhere, Jobs thrived in his new school in Los Altos, California, where he could develop his interest in electronics and his classmates seemed more accepting.

-Kids tend to put a high value on looks, popularity, and being in the mainstream, so even students who are above average in some way can be ostracized.
+Kids tend to put a high value on looks, popularity, and being in the mainstream, so exceptionally intelligent kids or those who are outstanding in other ways can be ostracized and feel isolated.
 As a result, smart kids who are skilled and talented may struggle to fit in.
 A study in the UK found that more than 90 percent of surveyed children reported being bullied or seeing someone being bullied because of their intelligence or talent, and nearly half of those surveyed (49.5 percent) “played down a talent for fear of being bullied.”

 Instead of enjoying their exceptional skills and intelligence, many kids are trying to fit in by achieving less.
 “It’s unacceptable that rather than celebrating their talent, they feel that they have to hide their gifts, purposely underachieve in crucial subjects and miss out on things they enjoy because of bullying,” commented Ross Hendry, chair of the Anti-Bullying Alliance.

 As adults, these previously picked-on kids often succeed and are heralded for the very talent and intellect that made them so unpopular in school, (although even adults can miss the brilliance behind unique individuals).
-Astrophysicist Neil deGrasse Tyson, who gained fame and popularity as the host of Nova Science Now on PBS and currently StarTalk on the National Geographic Channel, had a similar experience as a child.
+Astrophysicist Neil deGrasse Tyson, who gained fame and popularity as the host of Nova Science Now on PBS had a similar experience as a child.
 “I imagined that I could be ‘Geek Man,’ . . . and I would fly around the world protecting geeks from the bullies out there,” he tells Business Insider, “from the football quarterback . . . and the ones who would make fun of us and call us four-eyes, and I would be the defender of the geek honor.”
 In a way, he’s achieved that dream as he continues to popularize science to a mainstream audience.
-“You should all know by now that if you accuse me of being a nerd or a geek, I’ll simply take it as a compliment and move on,” he tweeted to his fans in February.
+“You should all know by now that if you accuse me of being a nerd or a geek, I’ll simply take it as a compliment and move on,” he tweeted to his fans.

 Of course, it’s hard to move on from such mistreatment if you’re a vulnerable child who really wants to fit in with the rest of the class.
 Many smart kids who are exceptional students have chosen an online learning environment because there they can enjoy the freedom to be themselves and excel in the areas that interest them the most.
 With online learning, the focus is on academics and reaching one’s potential.